Show All Answers

 For more information about these meetings, you may contact the City Clerk’s office at 407-971-5500.

-You can access the Address Application Form (PDF) or you can visit the GIS Division office located on the second floor of City Hall (400 Alexandria Boulevard).You may call their office at 407-971-5510.
+You may request the Address Application Form by visiting the GIS Division office located on the second floor of City Hall (400 Alexandria Boulevard).You may also call their office at 407-971-5510.
 The GIS Division is responsible for addressing property and has information regarding ownership of property within the City of Oviedo.

 For property outside the City limits, you may contact the Seminole County Property Appraiser's office at 407-665-7506.